Best Long-Term Stocks to Buy and Hold for the Next 10 Years

 As analysts cry the death of brick and mortar retail, Walmart is single-handedly proving them wrong.
 Walmart is not only a recession-proof stock with a great dividend, it’s also one of the largest logistics companies in the world and a low-price provider of goods and services.
 Walmart’s recent investments in ecommerce give it the edge online as well as in-store, and its emphasis on synergy gives customers an omnichannel experience like no other retailer can provide.
 No matter how you think the next decade will play out, Walmart belongs in every portfolio.
 Full stop.

 Few companies have a moat like Waste Management.
 The barrier to entry into this industry is too high for most new players to succeed, which makes Waste Management a standalone provider in many areas or, at worst, part of a duopoly.
 Another recession-proof stock (people always have garbage) and one with a long history of positive performance, this pick is a great one for portfolio diversification—whether you’re a defensive investor, dividend picker or a value investor.

 Check back as we update this list to include the best long-term stocks for the future!
 We’ll continue to provide companies poised to deliver significant return on investment over the next decade.
-And for the latest stock market trends and analysis, sign up for our free e-letter below.
-You’ll gain immediate access to daily stock tips and expert insights!

 About Corey Mann